Hazelyn1/Differential-Gene-Expression-Analysis/README.md

 Starts by loading the GEO data into R using the GEOquery package and saving that data to a variable.

-Analysis begins with identifying outliers with visual methods:
+Analysis begins with identifying outliers using visual methods:
 - correlation plot
 - heirarchical clustering dendrogram
 - CV vs. mean plot